 Arizona failed to cover the 3.5-point spread in Sunday’s game against the Vikings at home, though operators remain bullish on the team’s odds this Sunday, when they’ll travel to North Florida to face the 0-2 Jacksonville Jaguars.

 Sports betting in Arizona began on Sept.
 9.

 Arizona NFL betting and Arizona Cardinals betting have proven popular, with the state seeing the fourth-highest volume on bets nationally over the opening weekend.

 Week 3 Expectations

-The Cardinals, who defeated the Vikings 34-33, are favored by Arizona sportsbooks to beat the winless Jacksonville Jaguars by seven points on Sunday, according to DraftKings Arizona and BetMGM Arizona, while FanDuel Arizona has the Cardinals as a 7.5-point favorite.
+The Cardinals, who defeated the Vikings 34-33, are favored by Arizona betting apps to beat the winless Jacksonville Jaguars by seven points on Sunday, according to DraftKings Arizona and BetMGM Arizona, while FanDuel Arizona has the Cardinals as a 7.5-point favorite.